NimEznay/VMLN/README.md

-# VMLN
+## VMLN
-This is the code of the paper "Mixture Neural Variational Markov Logic under Conjunctive Normal Form".
+This is the code for the paper "Mixture Neural Variational Markov Logic under Conjunctive Normal Form".